Kourtney Kardashian Reveals The Real Reason Why She Invited Sofia Richie To Finland For Family Trip

-Kourtney Kardashian shares why she decided to invite Sofia Richie with her and Scott Disick to Finland in a recent Keeping Up with the Kardashians clip.
+Kourtney Kardashian shares why she decided to invite Sofia Richie to join her and Scott Disick in Finland in a recent Keeping Up with the Kardashians clip.

 According to People, Kourtney is in the car with her sister, Khloe, as they catch up on things that are going on in their lives.
 In the scene, Kourtney shares that she’s going to Finland for spring break.
 Accompanying her on the trip will be her ex, Scott Disick and their three children- Mason, 9, Penelope, 6 and Reign, 4.
 She then tells Khloe that she has also invited Richie on the trip, as they have already traveled together.